Top tips for recruiting apprentices, qualified Dental Nurses and retaining your Dental Nurses

 I keep being asked by clients what to do?
 Where to find them?
 How to retain them?
 This is not just a UK problem or a problem affecting rural areas.

-Over the next two blog posts I am going to provide some hints and tips on employing apprentice nurses, recruiting qualified nurses and retaining nurses.
+Over the next few months I am going to do a series of blog posts to provide some hints and tips on employing apprentice nurses, recruiting qualified nurses and retaining nurses.

 For this blog I am concentrating on apprenticeships.